jpsirois/patterns-browser/README.md

 * Add more Patterns library
 * Add more views

+## Browsers Supports
+* Best performances in Safari & Firefox
+* Chrome seems to struggle a bit when there’s a lot of Patterns loaded at the same time in the Grid layout when the viewport of the computer is really large.
+Tested at a 2560x1440 resolution on a Mid 2013 13" Macbook Air.
+* Once loaded it is pretty smooth on iOS7.
+Tested on an iPhone 5.
+* Not tested in any IE version yet

 ## Thank you

 * @subtlepatterns for all those quality Patterns & for the [demo.html](https://github.com/subtlepatterns/SubtlePatterns/blob/gh-pages/demo.html) JavaScript example using the GitHub API to easily access assets.